Alternative for Sweden: Immigration

 In March 2018, Jeff Ahl gave a speech in the Riksdag, stating that hundreds of thousands of people would be deported out of Sweden if Alternative for Sweden gained power.

 LGBT issues

 Alternative for Sweden is supportive of a ban on same-sex adoption as well as same-sex marriage.
 The party has described same-sex marriage as a "modern construction intended to commit violence against multi-thousand-year-old traditions".
-Alternative for Sweden has accused Stockholm Pride of sexualizing minors.
+Alternative for Sweden has accused Stockholm Pride of sexualising minors.